graphcore-research/bess-kge/README.md

 ### Known limitations

 * BESS-KGE supports distribution up to 16 IPUs.
-* Storing embeddings in SRAM introduces limitations on the size of the embedding tables, and therefore on the entity count in the KG.
-Using SGD momentum optimizer, FP16 weights and an embedding size of 128, this limit can be quantified in ~8M entities when sharding tables across 16 IPUs.
+* Storing embeddings in SRAM introduces limitations on the size of the embedding tables, and therefore on the entity count in the knowledge graph.
+Using SGD momentum optimizer, FP16 weights and an embedding size of 128, this limit can be quantified in ~9M entities when sharding tables across 16 IPUs.

+If getting an error message during compilation about the onnx protobuffer exceeding maximum size, we recommend saving weights to a file using the `poptorch.Options` API `options._Popart.set("saveInitializersToFile", "my_file.onnx")`.

 ## Usage